JoshEstep-zz/WhosYourLawnGuy/content/english/service.md

 service:
   enable : true
   title : "Our Services"
-  description : "Whos Your Lawn Guy! will go above and beyond to ensure your lawn is beautiful and well kept."
+  description : "Whos Your Lawn Guy! will go above and beyond to ensure your lawn is beautiful and well"
   service_item:
     # service item loop
     - icon : ion-coffee #ionicon pack v2 : https://ionicons.com/v2/